 On September 12, 2014, the Company entered into a lease agreement for office space in Oxford, Connecticut.
-The term of the lease is for two (2) years with a monthly rent of \$2,300 in the first year, increasing to \$2,450 per month in the second year.
+The term of the lease was for two (2) years with a monthly rent of \$2,300 in the first year, increasing to \$2,450 per month in the second year.
+On October 10, 2016, the Company extended the lease term for the office space in Oxford, Connecticut for six additional months with a monthly rent of \$2,450.00.
 On October 3, 2014, the Company entered into a lease agreement for customer service and warehouse space in Melbourne, Florida.
 The lease term commenced on January 1, 2015.
 The term of the lease is for three (3) years with a monthly rent amount of \$6,395 which includes the base rent, an escrow for taxes and insurance, common area maintenance charges and applicable sale tax.
-The Company incurred rent expense of \$64,879 and \$63,982 for the six months ended June 30, 2016 and June 30, 2015, respectively.
+The Company incurred rent expense of \$103,232 and \$96,303 for the nine months ended September 30, 2016 and September 30, 2015, respectively.
 Minimum lease payments for non-cancelable operating leases are as follows: